trezor/trezor-suite/suite-native/app/README.md

 > You can use `EXPO_PUBLIC_IS_ANALYTICS_LOGGER_ENABLED=true` in `.env.development.local` to debug analytics locally.

+## Native changes - bumping runtimeVersion

+Whenever you do a change in a native code (updating native dependency and so on), you have to bump `runtimeVersion` in `app.config.ts` file manually so EAS knows that it has to prepare new development build.
+See [Runtime Versions Expo Docs](https://docs.expo.dev/distribution/runtime-versions/).
+Hopefully it's just a temporary situation until [fingerprint policy](https://docs.expo.dev/eas-update/runtime-versions/#fingerprint-runtime-version-policy) is finalized.
+Fingerprint policy is not working well with development builds yet, waiting for SDK 52.

 ## Troubleshooting

 1. For any issues with the build, try to clean the project and rebuild it: